 About PenChecks Trust

-PenChecks Trust is a state-chartered, non-depository trust company and the largest independent provider of outsourced benefit distribution services and Automatic Rollover IRAs and Missing Participant IRAs in the country.
-With 25 years in business, PenChecks Trust (www.penchecks.com) is an expert and industry-leading provider of unique and comprehensive solutions for a myriad of plan and distribution issues.
-Services include automated and branded solutions for benefit payments, election processing, missing participant searches, Automatic Rollover and Missing Participant IRAs, uncashed/stale-dated check solutions and Abandoned Plan/QTA Services.
-Customers include financial institutions, third-party administrators, plan advisors, and plan sponsors.
+PenChecks Trust Company of America (PenChecks Trust) is a state-chartered, non-depository trust company and the largest independent provider of outsourced Benefit Distribution Services and Automatic Rollover IRAs and Missing Participant IRAs in the country.
+With over 25 years in business, the PenChecks family of companies (www.penchecks.com) is an expert and industry-leading provider of unique and comprehensive solutions for a myriad of Trust Resolution issues.
+Services include automated and branded solutions for Benefit Payment Processing, Uncashed/stale dated checks, Abandoned Plan/QTA services and Taxable Savings Accounts.
+Customers include Institutions, Third-Party Administrators, Advisors, and Plan Sponsors.